David Usher

-David Usher (born April 24, 1966) is a British-born Canadian musician, best-selling author, keynote speaker, and activist best known as the front man for the band Moist.
+David Usher (born April 24, 1966) is a Canadian musician, best-selling author, keynote speaker, and activist best known as the front man for the band Moist.
 He has also released a number of solo albums.
 He is the founder of Reimagine AI, an artificial intelligence creative studio.

 Early life

 David Usher was born in Oxford, England to Thai Buddhist artist Samphan Usher and Queen's University economics professor Dan Usher.
 He has lived in various places such as Malaysia, New York City, California and Thailand since early childhood, before his family settled in Kingston, Ontario.
 He attended high school at Kingston Collegiate and Vocational Institute at the same time that Gord Downie of The Tragically Hip and Hugh Dillon of the Headstones attended the school.
 Usher attended Queen's University for one semester before transferring to Simon Fraser University in Burnaby, British Columbia, majoring in political science.

 Career

 While studying in Vancouver, Usher helped form the band Moist, composed of Usher on vocals, Mark Makoway on guitars, Jeff Pearce on bass, Kevin Young, who, like Usher, had moved to Vancouver from Kingston, on keyboards, and Paul Wilcox on drums.
 Usher became the principal songwriter for the band.

-Moist's debut album Silver was released in 1994 and went on to achieve four-time platinum status, selling 400,000 copies in Canada.
-Their sophomore album, titled Creature, was released in 1996 and also reached multi-platinum status, selling over 300,000 copies.
+Moist's debut album Silver was released in 1994 and went on to achieve quadruple-platinum status, selling 400,000 copies in Canada.
+Their sophomore album, titled Creature, was released in 1996 and reached triple-platinum status, selling over 300,000 copies.

 In 1998, Usher took a year to work on his own recordings.
 He released his first solo album, Little Songs.
 Most of the album was recorded in the kitchen of David's apartment.
 The album contains a track titled "Baby Skin Tattoo", which bears no relation to the song of the same name on the Moist album Creature.

 In 1999, Moist released their third album, titled Mercedes 5 and Dime, once again achieving multi-platinum status.
-They followed this with a compilation album and DVD in 2001, titled Machine Punch Through: The Singles Collection, and thereafter entered a hiatus period that would last 12 years.
+They followed this with a compilation album and DVD in 2001, titled Machine Punch Through: The Singles Collection, and thereafter entered a hiatus period that would last twelve years.

 Usher continued with his solo career, releasing his second solo album, Morning Orbit, which sold 90,000 copies.
 The song "Alone in the Universe" was released as the first single, and the album featured collaborations with some members of Moist and with several figures of the Canadian music scene including Jagori Tanna and Bruce Gordon of I Mother Earth, Gord Sinclair of The Tragically Hip, and the rapper Snow.
 The album also included a cover of the Tracy Chapman song "Fast Car".
 A Thai version of the record was released, and included Usher singing in Thai on two of the tracks.

 Usher's third solo album, Hallucinations, came out in 2003, and includes a cover of the Manic Street Preachers song "If You Tolerate This Your Children Will Be Next".